 Circular noticed with an adjustable blade suitable for cutting dimensional lumber

 A 10-foot piece of 2-by-8 treated pine lumber

 10d (ten penie) nails, 3-inches long

 Carpenter claw hammer

 Exterior latex paint and brush

-If whilst changing a jamb you notice injury on the door itself that appears serious, or maybe you inflict harm of your personal in the process, contact a expert from a business enterprise like Academy Door & Control Corporation to repair the door or probably change it.
+If whilst changing a jamb you notice injury on the door itself that appears serious, or maybe you inflict harm to your personal in the process, contact an expert.